 Have you ever wondered why your cell phone bills are so high compared to that of the US?

-Well if you look at the above auction figures you will see how much each carrier paid for the rights to use the 600MHz band signal.
+If you look at the above auction figures, you will see how much each carrier paid for the rights to use the 600MHz band signal.

 There is a metric being used called the Price Per Megahertz Population, abbreviated to MHz-pop.